 (4) System Boundary – a box drawn around a use case to denote the boundary.

-SmartPath LLC provides specialized training in Requirements Collection in Bellevue, WA and DC training centers or Live Online.PMP® DC;
+SmartPath LLC provides specialized training in Requirements Collection in Bellevue, WA, MI and DC for group training, or Live Online.PMP® DC;

 or Bellevue, WA

 or Agile Certification Training, PMI-ACP®